National Bank revoked licence of "Delta Bank" last week.

 25 banks has been winded up since 1991.
 This sad statistics can be continued – “Delta Bank” can be the next, as its license has been revoked last week.

 Does number of bankruptcies threaten banking system?
-Financial market experts have commented to BelaPAN the situation in the banking sector.
+Financial market experts have commented to BelaPAN the situation in the banking sector to help you get to know the Different Types of Loans and Which is Right for You.

 Will the state take the bank?